 Skil’s light table saw means I can carry it like a tray from its side-mount under-table grips for most of the journey, then use the side-hande to carry it like a suitcase through door openings.
 Smart.

 Skil’s answer to the overwrought folding/rolling stand is brilliant and built-in.
 The super stable, super-easy to deploy, light but strong folding leg system akin to the OmniTable Plus (see review here) is full crusher.
-Deployed, it’s easily as stable as saws twice its size,hassle and cost.
-Folded down, it makes the saw a cube–WIN!–and there is nothing better or easier to store in a truck, shop or site than a cube.
+Deployed, it’s easily as stable as saws twice its size, hassle and cost.
+Folded down, it makes the saw into a cube–WIN!–and there is nothing better or easier to store in a truck, shop or site than a cube.

 The DeWalt-inspired–and patent expired, I bet–rack and pinion fence was dead parallel to the blade out of the box and remains so after thousands of miles in the back of my tool truck and miles of framing and finish material I’ve run through it.